Azathoth1729/scudb/README.md

   delete/insert from index)
 * delete empty page from table heap when delete tuple
 * implement delete table, with empty page bitmap in disk manager (how to persistent?)
-* index: unique/dup key, variable key
+* index: unique/dup val, variable val